U.S. Virgin Islands 2019 FHA Loan Limits

 How to qualify for an FHA Loan in U.S. Virgin Islands?

 To qualify for an FHA loan in U.S. Virgin Islands, your home loan must be below the local FHA loan limits in your area.
-The maximum loan limit in U.S. Virgin Islands is $1,198,650 for a 4 living-unit home.
+For 2019, the maximum loan limit in U.S. Virgin Islands is $327,750 for a single-family home and $1,198,650 for a four-plex.
+Limits varies by county.
 The minimum loan limit is $5,000.

 Loan limits vary by county and home size.
 In addition to loan limits, to qualify for an FHA loan you must live in the home as your primary residence.
-FHA loans cannot be used for real estate investment purposes or "flipping" homes in U.S. Virgin Islands.
+If you're purchasing a multi-family home, the monthly Fair Market Rent (FMR) for the property must exceed 1% of the purchase price.
+FHA loans cannot be used for commercial real estate investment purposes or "flipping" homes in U.S. Virgin Islands.
+Additional restricts apply.
 Click on the U.S. Virgin Islands map above or the table below to see loan limits in your area.